LET’S UNLOCK YOUR BENEFITS, TOGETHER.

 You continue to serve in the Selected Reserve

-You may still be able to get a COE if you were discharged for 1 of the reasons listed here.
+You may be able to qualify for a COE if you were discharged for one of the following reasons:

 Hardship